oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.matchanytag

     This read-only attribute is a boolean that specifies whether any tag can be used when acquiring a connection from the pool.
-The default value is False.
+The default value is *False*.

     This attribute is only supported in python-oracledb Thick mode.